コンテンツにスキップ

 # With tools or tool_choice:

-Every byte of the serialised inputs contributes to the key — the full system prompt, the message list, and (when present) the tool catalog and tool_choice.
+Every byte of the serialised scenario contributes to the key — the full system prompt, the message list, and (when present) tool_choice and the scenario part of the tool catalog.
 Changing any of them invalidates the key and causes MissingFixture in replay mode.
 This is intentional — it makes prompt drift explicit.
 Keep test inputs free of volatile values (timestamps, uuids) so the key stays reproducible.

 Fixture format